Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/component-level-data-fetching/en.md

 After executing all side-effects, it will store all the data in the format `{ [rendering.uid]: data }`.

-## An example with a ContenBlock component
+## An example with a ContentBlock component

 Let's look at an example of a component with side-effects.